RaniKamna/zomato-backend/Documentation.md

    npm install
    ```

-5. **Configure the project**: Depending on the project, you may need to perform additional configuration steps.
-Look for any instructions or documentation provided in the repository's README file.

-6. **Start the project**: After the dependencies are installed and the project is configured, you can start the project using the appropriate command.
+5. **Start the project**: After the dependencies are installed and the project is configured, you can start the project using the appropriate command.
 Commonly, projects provide a `start` script in the `package.json` file.
 To start the project, run:
    ```
    npm start
    ```